twillis209/zinb_analysis/notes.md

 Missing metadata not accessible from the library `scRNAseq`, which is providing the rest.
 The `allen_covariates_1000.Rmd` references `collection_date` which is not part of the metadata of the `SingleCellExperiment` object provided by `scRNAseq`.

+The Allen Institute provide a repo for the data:

+	devtools::install_github("AllenInstitute/tasic2016data")

+...but this did not provide the missing metadata.

 #### `goodness_of_fit_allen.Rmd`

 #### `allen_covariates_1000.Rmd`